India's Social Justice Shivir

 The Monsoon Session — likely July 2026 — is the next hard decision point.
 If the government brings the women's reservation Bill without conditionalities, it absorbs the opposition's sharpest attack.
 If it delays again, Congress and allied groups have a clean line into the Bihar elections cycle.

-India's shifting caste coalition politics and its effect on
+For deeper context on India's shifting caste coalition politics and its effect on

 international democratic governance trends, the Chandigarh Shivir is a microcosm — but the Monsoon Session vote is the one that actually counts.